Gourav3308/Portfolio_MongoDb/CONTACT_FORM_FIX.md

 ## How It Works Now

 1. **Contact Form Submission**: Always saves to database
-2. **Email Attempts**: Tries to send emails but doesn't fail if they don't work
+2. **Email Sending**: Successfully sends both admin notification and user confirmation emails
-3. **User Experience**: Users get success message regardless of email status
+3. **User Experience**: Users get success message and receive confirmation emails
 4. **Monitoring**: You can check contact messages via the new endpoints
+5. **SSL Compatibility**: Works with Java 23 using STARTTLS on port 587

 ## Environment Variables for Production